Mancupfire/Database_Management/README.md

 ### Current Limitations
 - Group expense splitting not fully implemented
 - Multi-currency exchange rate is manual (no API integration)
-- Recurring payments require manual trigger (no scheduler)
+- Recurring payments scheduler is provided as a lightweight worker (`backend/recurring_worker.py`) but is not yet packaged as a service

 ### Planned Enhancements
 - Automated recurring payment scheduler (cron job)